Australia men's national under-20 soccer team: 2010 AFC U-19 Championship

 To qualify for the tournament, Australia travelled to Bandung, Indonesia in November 2009 for the qualification group and proceeded after finishing second in a group of six nations.
-Wins over Hong Kong, Chinese Taipei and Singapore proceeded a 0–0 draw with the hosts, Indonesia and a loss to Japan.
+Wins over Hong Kong, Chinese Taipei and Singapore proceeded to a 0–0 draw with the hosts, Indonesia and a loss to Japan.

 Australia competed in the 2010 AFC Under 19 Championship Finals held in Zibo, China.

 The tournament was held from 3 to 17 October 2010 in Shandong province.
 The matches were played at the Zibo Sports Complex Stadium and Linzi Stadium.

 Wins over Yemen and Iran followed by a 0–0 draw with South Korea meant Australia topped the group on goal difference.
-In the quarter final against United Arab Emirates, Australia twice led before UAE equalised and took the game to extra time.
+In the quarter-final against United Arab Emirates, Australia twice led before UAE equalised and took the game to extra time.
 Two extra time goals for Australia set up a semi-final with Saudi Arabia, which Australia won 2–0 thanks to a Kerem Bulut double.
 The final was played on 17 October 2010 against North Korea.
 Despite leading in the first half, Australia couldn't hold on and lost the final 3–2.
 Kerem Bulut was the tournament's top scorer with 7 goals.
 Australia qualified for the 2011 FIFA U-20 World Cup to be held in Colombia.

 2011 FIFA U-20 World Cup

 Australia qualified for the 2011 FIFA U-20 World Cup in Colombia after finishing in the final four of the 2010 AFC U-19 Championship.
-Australia were drawn in a group comprising Spain, Ecuador & Costa Rica.
+Australia was drawn in a group comprising Spain, Ecuador & Costa Rica.

 Australia failed to progress out of the group after finishing last with one point.
 The first fixture resulted in a one all draw with Ecuador after Tommy Oar scored a late equaliser.
 The next game saw Costa Rica defeat Australia 3–2.
 In the final game against Spain, Australia was down by four goals after just 18 minutes.
 In the 27th minute Kerem Bulut grabbed a goal back before Spain made it 5–1 with a 31st-minute penalty.
 This was to be the final score.